dm94/stiletto-web/README.md

 - Create clans, edit clans and link them to a discord server
 - See the list of walkers of that clan, collected by the discord bot
 - Managing clan people
+- Sharing quality maps in the same clan

 ### In process